fazleyrabby/library-management-system/README.md

 # library-management-system
 Library Management System created for DBMS course in my university.
 I have used simply Raw PHP &amp; MYSQL.

-Create a database named library and import sql from db_import folder named 'dump-library-202111100034.sql' <br>
+Create a database named 'library' and import .sql file from db_import folder named 'dump-library-202111100034.sql' <br>
 After that you can login with credentials below <br>

 **Login** Credentaials: